Drive Partnership’s Restart Programme

 About Restart

 Restart aims to improve responses to domestic abuse.
-It has been developed by the Drive Partnership (SafeLives, Respect, and Social Finance) and is delivered by Cranstoun and Respect.
+It was developed by the Drive Partnership (SafeLives, Respect, and Social Finance) and is delivered by Cranstoun and Respect.
 The programme adopts a whole-family, multi-agency approach targeting low-to-medium risk domestic abuse perpetrators who have involvement with children known to Children’s Social Care (CSC).
 Its primary goals are to hold perpetrators accountable for their actions, support behaviour change, and to ensure the safety and wellbeing of (ex-) partner and child victim-survivors.

 Restart operates across six London Boroughs (Barking and Dagenham, Camden, Croydon, Havering, Sutton, and Westminster).
 It consists of four key components: